Finnish Fashion Photographer Esa Kapila

 Esa Kapila is a Finnish Fashion and portrait photographer with a background in interior design.
 He started in the photography world since he can remember, but since a couple of years, he decided to turn it into a profession.
-He has always been interested in light, colours, textures, and atmospheres; which first took his to do her bachelor degree on interior design In Finland and Japan.
-After graduation he worked as a designer in Bali and Finland.
-Time passing he realised he is more and more drawn to people instead of just working with space.
+He has always been interested in light, colors, textures, and atmospheres; which first took his to do her bachelor degree in interior design In Finland and Japan.
+After graduation, he worked as a designer in Bali and Finland.
+Time passing he realized he is more and more drawn to people instead of just working with space.
 As we mentioned before she has always been taking pictures, but selecting that as her main thing was first very frightening yet very rewarding decision.

-Fashion scene in Finland is quite strong despite our small population.
+The fashion scene in Finland is quite strong despite our small population.
 You might know the Hel- Looks showing people’s unique way of wearing or our brands like Marimekko, Formal Friday or Samuji.
 Since we live in the north, simple and minimal is present and yes we do love black.
-Lately Aalto Univerisy’s (where I study as well) fashion department has done well in international fashion being featured in Italian Vouge and so on.
+Lately, Aalto University’s (where I study as well) fashion department has done well in international fashion being featured in Italian Vogue and so on.

 How would you define beauty?

 I am inspired by strong characters and atmospheres that tell a story.
 I am on a constant pursuit of beauty.
 A different culture with their visual identity plays a strong part in my work.
 I love mixing and creating new cultural fusions with my photographs.
 For me, beauty is something universal like goodness and can be found anywhere.
 It is a gesture or language I’m trying to use.
 I can’t say I know what beauty is, but every time I’m taking photos and something moves inside me, I know I’m close to it.

 Were you educate in photography, or are yourself taught?